frapierri/VaccinItaly/README.md

 # VaccinItaly
-The goal of this project is to monitor Italian conversations around vaccines on Twitter.
+The goal of this project is to monitor Italian conversations around vaccines on social media (Twitter, Facebook, Instagram).

 # Data collection
 Starting from December 20th 2020, we use Twitter API to track the following keywords (which we update routinely in order to capture trending hashtags):